niconap/wheres-waldo/README.md

 # Where's Waldo?

 This is the Where's Waldo project from The Odin Project's curriculum.
 The goal is to recreate the Where's Waldo game using HTML, CSS, and JavaScript.
+The live version of this project can be found [here](https://wheres-waldo.niconap.dev/).
+Please note that the API slumbers, so it will take some time to start up.
+If nothing loads, please try again about a minute or two later.

 ### Environment variables